Skip to main content

 Written by Team

-Updated over a week ago
+Updated over 3 weeks ago

-Through Twelve Data, you can also fetch the data of various intervals.
-Following time frames are supported: 1min, 5min, 15min, 30min, 45min, 1h, 2h, 4h, 8h, 1day, 1week, 1month.
+Through Twelve Data, you can also fetch the data for various intervals.
+The following time frames are supported: 1min, 5min, 15min, 30min, 45min, 1h, 2h, 4h, 8h, 1day, 1week, 1month.

-At this stage it is important to find out:
+At this stage, it is important to find out:

 • Difference between intraday and daily intervals